- Instructions for Form 945 - Introductory Material

 Add lines 1 and 2.
 If total taxes are $2,500 or more, the amount reported on line 3 must equal the total liability for the year reported on line 7M of the Monthly Summary of Federal Tax Liability, or line M of Form 945-A.

 Enter your total Form 945 deposits for the year, including any overpayment that you applied from filing Form 945-X in 2019, and any overpayment that you applied from your 2018 return.

 If line 3 is more than line 4, enter the difference on line 5.
 Otherwise, see Overpayment, later.
 You don't have to pay if line 5 is under $1.
 Generally, you should have a balance due only if your total taxes for the year (line 3) are less than $2,500.
 If you made payments under the accuracy of deposits rule, see section 11 of Pub.
 15.

 If you were required to make federal tax deposits, pay the amount shown on line 5 by EFT.
-If you weren't required to make federal tax deposits, you may pay the amount shown on line 5 by EFT, credit card, debit card, check, money order, or EFW.
+If you weren't required to make federal tax deposits or you’re a monthly schedule depositor making a payment under the accuracy of deposits rule (see section 11 of Pub.
+15), you may pay the amount shown on line 5 by EFT, credit card, debit card, check, money order, or EFW.
 For more information on electronic payment options, go to IRS.gov/Payments.

 If line 3 is $2,500 or more and you deposited all taxes when due, the amount on line 5 should be zero.

 If you didn't make deposits as required and instead pay the taxes with Form 945, you may be subject to a penalty.